AdobeDocs/experience-manager-65.en/help/sites-authoring/author-environment-tools.md

 When editing a page, **Help** can be accessed from:

-* the [**Page Information**](/help/sites-authoring/editing-page-properties.md#page-properties) selector; this will show the introductory slides (as shown the first time you access the editor).
+* the [**Page Information**](/help/sites-authoring/editing-page-properties.md#page-properties) selector; this shows the introductory slides (as shown the first time that you access the editor).
-* the [configuration](/help/sites-authoring/editing-content.md#edit-configure-copy-cut-delete-paste) dialog for specific components (using the ? icon in the dialog toolbar); this will show context sensitive help.
+* the [configuration](/help/sites-authoring/editing-content.md#edit-configure-copy-cut-delete-paste) dialog for specific components (using the question mark (?) icon in the dialog box's toolbar); this shows context-sensitive Help.

 Further [help-related resources are available from consoles](/help/sites-authoring/basic-handling.md#accessing-help).